Learn how to make a desk using IKEA Sektion cabinets. This desk features plenty of drawers and a pull-out trash can.

 - The drawers are the best part of the cabinet.
 I loved how sturdy they feel.
 I also like the slightly curved edge on the side.

-- Even thought I picked the cheapest option for the front, I really liked it.
+- Even thought I picked the cheapest option for the front, I really like it.
 The cabinet looks like it would be so easy to clean.

 - The variety of options for set up.
 I love how modular this system is.
 It feels like a great way to get a truly custom space at a lower price than custom cabinetry.